-The Manchus named their latest dynasty in China the Qing, which means “bright” or “clear.”
-They were determined to succeed where their Jin predecessors had failed and seize control of all of Inner China.
-Some recalcitrant Ming royalty, bureaucrats, and generals were attempting to reconstitute that dynasty in the South, just as their Song predecessors had once succeeded in doing.
-But this time around, the Manchus were having none of it.
+The Manchus named their second dynasty in China the Qing, which means “bright” or “clear.”
+Some Ming royalty, mandarins, and generals attempted to reconstitute the previous dynasty in the South, hoping that, if they could no longer rule all of Inner China, they could at least recreate the divided land of the later Song era.
+But the Manchus were having none of it.
 They assaulted the province of Jiangxi, the hotbed of resistance to their rule, with a heedless fury.
 A Qing army took the Jiangxi city of Yangzhou, a major trading center on the Yangtze River, and subjected its citizens to an inhuman reign of terror that lasted a week.
 One husband and father who survived the ordeal wrote down his experiences afterward with unflinching honesty.

 With the danger so great, we decided not to try to escape.
 But I worried all night; our old hiding place was no longer safe, and my wife had already had to plead pregnancy to survive.
 Finally, we decided I would hide in the dense weeds by the pond and my wife and [my son] Penger would lie on top.
 Though the soldiers repeatedly forced them to come out of hiding, they were able to induce them to go away by offering money.